 This level of fitness requires regular aerobic exercise for at least one hour 4-5 times a week.
 This may include aerobic fitness classes, power walking, jogging, and cycling on hills, swimming, and cross-country skiing.
 Additionally, you must be able to sustain exercise for prolonged periods.
 Finally, you must have some experience with exercise at altitude.

 We recommend that you start a moderate training program several months before departure, then slowly build up to a more strenuous level.
 Since training is highly sport-specific, include some hiking or running in your program.
 Consult your physician if you have questions concerning your underlying health.
-We can help answer questions for you or your physician concerning required levels of fitness and health conditions at altitude.
 If you have concerns about your capacity to do this trip, we can suggest appropriate alternatives.

 If you have hiked at 10,000 feet before, you will probably find that hiking at altitudes higher than that is simply an extension of your previous experience—you’ll walk more slowly, rest more frequently, have some restlessness at night, and be subject to headaches.
 If your previous reaction to altitude has been nausea or other unpleasant symptoms, trekking in Bhutan may not be for you.

 We design each of our treks to maximize altitude conditioning in the early part of the trek.
 However, be forewarned that there are no guarantees that your body will acclimatize properly.
 Any trip member who, in the opinion of the trip leader, shows signs of potential acute mountain sickness (such as HAPE—high altitude pulmonary edema) will have no choice but to descend and remain at comfortable altitudes.
 The decision of the trip leader is final in such matters.